Chile's housing market is recovering from VAT introduction, helped by low interest rates

-In 2016, VAT of 19% will be imposed on sales of properties by "habitual sellers" such as real estate companies, and to legal or natural persons who purchase and sell their properties in a span of less than one year.
-Raw land or unimproved building lots are exempt from VAT.
+In January 2016, VAT of 19% was imposed on sales of properties in Chile by "habitual sellers" such as real estate companies, or persons who sell their properties in less than a year.

 Any individual or corporate body can acquire and own real estate in Chile, whether or not they are residents.
 However there are some restrictions regarding land located near the boundaries of the country.
 Chile has strong legal protection of property rights.

 The Chilean economy opened the first quarter of 2017 with 0.1% y-o-y growth, the country's weakest performance since 2009.
 Exports declined by 4.9% y-o-y, due to a sharp contraction in copper production caused partly by a strike at BHP Billiton’s Escondida copper mine from February to March 2017.

 The Central Bank forecasts the economy will expand between 1% and 1.75% in 2017, and between 2.5% and 3.5% in 2018.

 Chile is an upper-middle income economy with a track record of sustained growth, its GDP having grown at an annual average of 5.6% from 1990 to 2007, among the highest growth rates in the world.
 Strong growth continued from 2008 to 2012, with an economic contraction of only 1.6% in 2009, with the global financial crisis.
 Chile then rebounded with 5.8% growth in 2010, despite the earthquake.
 From 2011 to 2013 there was average growth of 5.7%.

 However since then the economy has been hit by the decline in global demand for mining products.
 In 2014 GDP expanding by only 1.9%, in 2015 by 2.3%, and in 2016 by only 1.6%.